Skip to content

 Through a mastermind group process, first, you create a goal, then design a plan to achieve it.
 The group helps you with creative ideas and wise decision-making.
 Then, as you begin to implement your plan, you bring both success stories and problems to the group.
 Success stories are applauded (loudly!), and problems are solved through peer brainstorming and collective, creative thinking.

-The group requires commitment, confidentiality, willingness to both give and receive advice and ideas, and support each other with total honesty, respect, and compassion.
+The group requires commitment, confidentiality, and a willingness to give and receive advice and ideas.
+Members must also support each other with total honesty, respect, and compassion.
 Mastermind group members act as catalysts for growth, devil’s advocates, and supportive colleagues.
 This is the essence and value of mastermind groups.

-Each meeting has a mastermind group agenda so that conversations stay on course.
-The Facilitator is tasked with making sure that conversations are deep and balanced, and that all mastermind group meeting agenda items are covered in the time allotted.
+Each meeting has a mastermind group agenda to keep conversations on course.
+The Facilitator is tasked with ensuring that conversations are deep and balanced, and that all mastermind group meeting agenda items are covered within the allotted time.

 What a mastermind group is NOT.

 It’s not a class.
-While your group can vote to bring in guest speakers and teachers occasionally, the focus of a mastermind group is the brainstorming and accountability support among the group members.
+While your group can occasionally bring in guest speakers and teachers, the focus of a mastermind group is brainstorming and accountability support among members.

 It’s not a networking group.
 While you may share leads and resources with each other, it is not the focus of the meetings.
 However, through your connections with other members, you will find plenty of joint venture opportunities, lead sharing, and professional networking.